-1 conflict with any federal or state law, rule, or regulation, 2 or with a requirement of any government agency or employer 3 from implementing any federal or state law, rule, or 4 regulation that may govern applicant inquiries, employment 5 decisions, or applicant communications.
+Section 6. (a) Nothing in this act shall be interpreted as to create any requirement, power, or duty in conflict with any federal or state law, rule, or regulation, or with a requirement of any government agency or employer from implementing any federal or state law, rule, or regulation that may govern applicant inquiries, employment decisions, or applicant communications.

-6 (b) Nothing in this act shall prohibit an employer 7 from notifying applicants in writing of the specific offenses 8 that will disqualify an applicant from employment in a 9 particular position due to federal or state law or the 10 employer's policy.
+8 (b) Nothing in this act shall prohibit an employer 9 from notifying applicants in writing of the specific offenses 10 that will disqualify an applicant from employment in a 11 particular position due to federal or state law or the 12 employer's policy.

-11 Section 7. (a) The requirements set forth in this 12 act do not apply to positions where a standard fidelity bond 13 or an equivalent bond is required and an applicant's conviction of one or more specified offenses would disqualify 14 15 the applicant from obtaining such a bond, in which case an employer may include a question or otherwise inquire whether 16 17 the applicant has ever been convicted of any of those 18 offenses.
+13 Section 7. (a) The requirements set forth in this 14 act do not apply to positions where a standard fidelity bond 15 or an equivalent bond is required and an applicant's conviction of one or more specified offenses would disqualify 16 17 the applicant from obtaining such a bond, in which case an 18 employer may include a question or otherwise inquire whether the applicant has ever been convicted of any of those 19 20 offenses.

-(b) This act shall not apply to the hiring of Alabama Securities Commission personnel who have access to confidential information or who perform law enforcement functions.
+(b) This act shall not apply to the hiring of Alabama Securities Commission personnel who have access to confidential information or who perform law enforcement functions or to the hiring of Alabama Banking Department personnel who have access to confidential supervisory information.